 1. Purpose.
 To establish policies, procedures, and responsibilities for preparing written Justifications and Approvals (J&As) or Determinations and Findings (D&Fs) when a procurement is to be made using other than full and open competition.

-- Procurement Actions Requiring a J&A. Per references (a) through (d), a J&A is required whenever an acquisition will be conducted using other than full and open competition, unless an exception applies (see paragraph 7 below) or a D&F is appropriate (see paragraph 6 below).
-An acquisition is considered to be made pursuant to "Full and Open Competition" when all responsible sources are permitted to compete.
+- Procurement Actions Requiring a J&A. Per references (a) through (d), a J&A is required when a contract action will be solicited, negotiated, and awarded using other than full and open competitive procedures, unless an exception applies (see paragraph 8 below) or a D&F is appropriate (see paragraph 7 below).
+A contract is considered to be made pursuant to "Full and Open Competition" when all responsible sources are permitted to compete.
 Bridge contracts or bridge modifications are noncompetitive actions to ensure continuation of services pending award of a competitive follow-on contract and they require both a J&A and a separate approval for a bridge contract action per reference (d).
 Note: use of FAR 52.217-8, Option to Extend Services, when option pricing has been evaluated as part of the original competitive source selection, is not a sole source option and thus it is not a bridge and does not require either bridge approval or a J&A.

 - Approval levels for J&As are as follows: